 Electronic Dust

-An enormous amount of open-source objects is created, shared, modified, remixed, stored and lost on-line each day.
-These objects are licensed with copy left, creative commons attributions, or GNU General Public License which grants the objects to be shared, altered, and used.
-Free from the restraints of copyright, it promotes collaboration between users and creates the ever-changing landscape in the open-source communities.
-The work “Electronic Dust” conveys the ephemeral nature of these digital objects that exist in the cloud.
+An enormous amount of open-source objects is created, shared, modified, remixed, stored, and lost online each day.
+These objects are licensed under copyleft, Creative Commons attributions, or GNU General Public License, which allows them to be shared, altered, and used.
+Free from copyright restrictions, this fosters collaboration among users and creates an ever-evolving landscape in open-source communities.
+The work “Electronic Dust” conveys the fleeting nature of these digital objects that exist in the cloud.

 • Limestone contamination in clay bodies is a major culprit in the ceramic process.
 The contaminated clay can be used and fired.
 The result may look rather fine.
 However, the fired clay body contaminated with lime (consisting of calcium carbonate) will expand with significant force when it is exposed to moisture in the air, causing flaking and shattering in the ceramic works days or even weeks after the firing.
 This is known as “lime pop”.

-“Screw Bit” 2018 Created in Romhild, Germany.
-Fired Ceramic Materials, time-lapse recording for 6 days.
+“Screw Bit”, 2018.
+Created in Romhild, Germany.
+Fired lime-rich ceramic materials to cone 01, time-lapse recording for 6 days.
 This is one of the first experiments I made with my lime-pop mixture.

-“Bolt” 2018 Created in Romhild, Germany.
-Fired Ceramic Materials, time-lapse recording for 4 days.
+“Bolt” , 2018.
+Created in Romhild, Germany.
+Fired lime-rich ceramic materials to cone 06, time-lapse recording for 4 days.
 This is one of the first experiments I made with my lime-pop mixture.